EstesE/scraping-examples/README.md

 1. Scrape static content with request.
 2.
-3. Scrape dynamic content (Angular/Ember) using Nightmare/Phantom.
+3. Scrape dynamic content (Angular/Ember) using Nightmare.
-4. Take screen shots of page as you programmatically interact with the page.
+4. Take screen shots of page as you programmatically interact with the page using Nightmare.

 ## Installation